nkrasn/g_man/README.md

 * discord.py with voice support (tested on version 1.5)
 * Static build of ffmpeg (version 4.2 or above)
 * A MongoDB database
-  * The bot looks for a database called `gman` with a collection called `inventory` in it for the bookmark system.
+  * The bot looks for a database called `gman`.
+It uses a collection called `inventory` for the bookmark system and `videos` for keeping track of videos sent.
 * ffmpeg-python
 * youtube_dl
 * AviGlitch, see https://github.com/ucnv/aviglitch for installation instructions.